MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 ## Options after adding parallel branches

-After you've added actions to parallel branches, you have two options for adding more steps to your flow:
+After you've added actions to parallel branches, there are two ways to add steps to your flow:

-1. Use the  *Insert a new step* (**+**) button above or below the card.
+* **Add a step within a branch:** Use the  *Insert a new step* (**+**) button above or below the card.
 This button that appears when you select a branch or hover over the connector arrow).
 This button adds a step to that **specific branch**.
 This button is shown here:
   ![Insert a new step](./media/parallel-modern-approvals/Insert-new-step.png "Use the + sign button to insert a step within the branch")

-1. Use the larger **+New step** button at the bottom of the entire workflow.
+* **Add a step to the flow:** Use the larger **+New step** button at the bottom of the entire workflow.
 Steps you add with this button run after all branches complete.
 This button is shown here:
   ![Add a new step](./media/parallel-modern-approvals/new-step.png "Use the +New Step button to add a step to the entire flow")

-In the following sections, we use the lower **+New step** button to perform these steps on each branch:
+In the following sections, we add steps within each branch:

 * Add a condition that checks if the vacation request was approved or rejected.
 * Send an email that informs the employee of the decision.